 Why isn’t my team able to “just figure it out”?

-When do we need someone to lead operations, not just manage tasks?
+When do companies need someone to lead operations, not just manage tasks?

 ❗️Problems